alevchuk/minibank/go/README.md

 ## Don't Build Go (if you can avoid it)

-Debian 10 (buster) does not have this, yet if you have a Linux distro that has go-1.13.1 or higher packaged, then you don't need to build go, and just do:
+If you have a Linux distro that has go-1.13.1 or higher packaged, then you don't need to build go, and just do:

+* AWS Debian 10 (buster) image has this
+* When Upgrading from Debian 9, you will not have this and will need to build

 1. Fetch go and git
 ```